Dag Hammarskjöld: Tenure

 Immediately following the assumption of the Secretariat, Hammarskjöld attempted to establish a good rapport with his staff.
 He made a point of visiting every UN department to shake hands with as many workers as possible, eating in the cafeteria as often as possible, and relinquishing the Secretary-General's private elevator for general use.
 He began his term by establishing his own secretariat of 4,000 administrators and setting up regulations that defined their responsibilities.
 He was also actively engaged in smaller projects relating to the UN working environment; for example, he spearheaded the building of a meditation room at the UN headquarters, where people can withdraw into themselves in silence, regardless of their faith, creed, or religion.

-During his term, Hammarskjöld tried to improve relations between Israel and the Arab states.
+During his term, Hammarskjöld tried to improve relations between Israel and the Arab states, frequently playing the role of a mediator between David Ben-Gurion and Gamal Abdel Nasser.
 Other highlights include a 1955 visit to China to negotiate the release of 11 captured US pilots who had served in the Korean War, the 1956 establishment of the United Nations Emergency Force, and his intervention in the 1956 Suez Crisis.
 He is given credit by some historians for allowing participation of the Holy See within the UN that year.

 In 1960, the newly independent Congo asked for UN aid in defusing the Congo Crisis.
 Hammarskjöld made four trips to Congo, but his efforts toward the decolonisation of Africa were considered insufficient by the Soviet Union; in September 1960, the Soviet government denounced his decision to send a UN emergency force to keep the peace.
 They demanded his resignation and the replacement of the office of Secretary-General by a three-man directorate with a built-in veto, the "troika".
 The objective was, citing the memoirs of Soviet leader Nikita Khrushchev, to "equally represent interests of three groups of countries: capitalist, socialist and recently independent".

 The UN sent a nearly 20,000-strong peacekeeping force to restore order in Congo-Kinshasa.
 Hammarskjöld's refusal to place peacekeepers in the service of Lumumba's constitutionally elected government provoked a strong reaction of disapproval from the Soviets.
 The situation would become more scandalous with the assassination of Lumumba by Tshombe's troops.
 In February 1961, the UN authorized the Peacekeeping Forces to use military force to prevent civil war.
 The Blue Helmets' attack on Katanga caused Tshombe to flee to Zambia.
 Hammarskjöld's erratic attitude in not providing support to Lumumba's government, which had been elected by popular vote, drew severe criticism among non-aligned countries and communist and socialist countries.
+Hammarskjöld knew that the Belgian Government, allegedly supported by the United States, arranged for the assassination of Patrice Lumumba.
 In the end, his actions were supported only by the United States and Belgium.

 His final report to the United Nations was some 6,000 words and is considered to be one of his most important.
-The report was dictated in single afternoon to his assistant, Hannah Platz.
+The report was dictated in a single afternoon to his assistant, Hannah Platz.